DevExpress/dotnet-eud/dashboard-for-desktop/articles/dashboard-designer/data-shaping/filtering.md

 You can specify a Visible Data Filter to limit displayed data.
 This filter type does not filter underlying data used in calculations or intermediate level aggregations.

-Click the **Set Visible Data Filter** button in the **Data** tab in a Ribbon menu to invoke the Visible Data Filter Editor where you can set a filter condition:
+Click the **Set Visible Data Filter** button in the Ribbon menu's **Data** tab to invoke the Visible Data Filter Editor, where you can set a filter condition:

 ![win-filter-visible-data-filter-ribbon-button](../../../images/win-filter-visible-data-filter-ribbon-button.png)